 11. The ultimate box treehouse project

 Giving off an unconventional design, this box-type treehouse design isn’t that complicated to make.
-From its look, some could even mistaken it as an actual home in a treetop.
+From its look, some could even mistake it for an actual home in a treetop.

 12. Rustic treehouse and play set in one